Yes No Share to Facebook

 The Law

-The availability of the remedy of disgorgement was well explained within the case of Pharmascience Inc. v.
-Novartis Pharmaceuticals Canada Inc., et al, 2020 ONSC 6534, wherein it was said:
+Disgorgement remedy, as a stripping of ill gotten gains from a wrongdoer, was well explained within the Pharmascience Inc. v.
+Novartis Pharmaceuticals Canada Inc., et al, 2020 ONSC 6534, case wherein it was stated:

 [19] Under the “profiting from wrong” theory of unjust enrichment, disgorgement may be available if the defendant has committed “an underlying legal wrong against a plaintiff, and the ordinary damages remedy for the underlying wrong is inadequate”.
 As the Court of Appeal noted, disgorgement in these cases is typically reserved for when there has been a breach of fiduciary duty or a breach of trust.
 However, in exceptional cases, disgorgement as a restitutionary remedy can also be granted where the “underlying legal wrong” is a crime or a breach of contract or a tort.[6]
 In cases premised on “profiting from wrong”, the concept of “corresponding deprivation” takes on a slightly different meaning.
 A plaintiff may be able to prove a corresponding loss by showing that the defendant’s gain was “made possible” by the defendant’s wrongful act towards the plaintiff rather than proving a direct or indirect transfer of wealth.[7]